 Childhood and the teen years are challenging under the best of circumstances.
 Additional stressors (family problems, bullying, trauma, sexual or gender identity issues, etc.), along with depression and anxiety, could result in thoughts of suicide or even a suicide attempt – and this is not at all rare.
 Suicide is the third-leading cause of death among children and adolescents.
 It’s important for all parents, teachers, caregivers, etc. to be aware of the facts, the warning signs/risk factors and how to help.

-In the article below, Dr. Aradhana “Bela” Sood, child and adolescent psychiatrist at our Virginia Treatment Center for Children, expands upon suicide prevention information provided by the VTCC to highlight what every parent and caregiver needs to know about this important topic.
+In the article below, Dr. Aradhana “Bela” Sood, child and adolescent psychologist at our Virginia Treatment Center for Children, expands upon suicide prevention information provided by the VTCC to highlight what every parent and caregiver needs to know about this important topic.

 Know the warning signs and risk factors